 Four of the strategies are aimed at preventing malicious software from being installed and running on an organisation’s systems.

-Operating systems such as Mac OS and Windows allow setting up a simple form of whitelisting.
+Operating Systems such as Mac OS and Windows allow setting up a simple form of whitelisting.
 When enabled, it accepts software that comes with the operating system or from the application store and rejects other software by default.
 Administrators can approve other installations.
-Third-party security software is available which lets administrators create custom lists of approved applications.
+Third-party Security software is available, which allows Administrators to create custom lists of approved Applications.

-Companies should test a whitelisting system before deploying it to make sure it works without interfering with normal operations.
+Companies should test a whitelisting system before deploying it to make sure it works without interfering with normal core business operations.

-Patching applications is straightforward.
+Patching Applications is straightforward.
 There are no excuses for ignoring it.
-All software has flaws, and some of them endanger security.
-When the risks become publicly known, someone will exploit them.
+All software has flaws, and some of them endanger the security state of the organisation.
+When the risks become publicly known, someone is sure to take advantage or vulnerability and exploit them.

 ACSC recommends using the latest versions of applications and applying “extreme risk” patches within 48 hours of their availability.
 Patching is necessary not only for applications but for runtime systems.
-If the currently installed Java or PHP runtime has a critical defect, it needs to be updated as quickly as possible.
+If the currently installed Java or PHP runtime has a critical defect for example, it needs to be updated as quickly as possible.

-Any patch needs testing to make sure it was applied correctly and there are no compatibility problems.
-If a compatibility issue prevents an application from being updated, it needs to be addressed at the earliest opportunity.
+Any patch needs testing to make sure it was applied correctly and there are no compatibility problems with the Standard Operating Environment at that time.
+If a compatibility issue prevents an application from being updated, it needs to be addressed at the earliest possible opportunity.

-Some applications have features that are more risky than useful.
+Some applications have features that are more risky than they are useful.
 If they aren’t needed, disabling or limiting them can greatly reduce vulnerability to common attacks.